 World Vision's Coronavirus Emergency Response

-Help provide urgent and life saving relief for those affected by the spreading coronavirus!
+Help provide urgent and life saving relief for those affected by coronavirus!

-World Vision has been responding on the ground since the beginning of the outbreak, meeting critical needs in China.
-As the virus continues to spread, our staff are reaching at-risk communities with supplies here in the U.S. and abroad.
+World Vision has been responding on the ground since the beginning of the outbreak, meeting critical needs around the world.
+As the virus and its secondary effects are felt, our staff are reaching at-risk communities with supplies here in the U.S. and abroad.
 Your church's donation will help deliver things like face masks for health workers; thermometers, hand sanitizer, disinfectant wipes, and emergency food for children and families; and health training to keep everyone safe.